Portage Viaduct: Current bridge

 On November 29, 2011, Norfolk Southern Railway announced plans to build a new steel bridge approximately 75 ft to the south of the 1875 bridge.
 Norfolk Southern offered the 1875 bridge to the State of New York as a tourist viewing platform of the Upper Falls, but the State declined it, citing a lack of available funding.

 A steel arch design for the new bridge, estimated to cost $71 million, was approved in late 2014.
 Construction started on October 27, 2015.
 Following the normal seasonal closing of the Portageville park auto entrance road for the winter in 2015, it remained closed until completion of the project in 2018.
 By late 2016, surveying work for the foundation of the new bridge was underway.
 In March 2017, construction of the main arch began.

 On December 11, 2017, the first train crossed the new bridge.
 The last pieces of the 1875 iron bridge were demolished on the morning of March 20, 2018.
 Norfolk Southern formally named the new bridge the "Genesee Arch Bridge" on May 24, 2018.

+In June 2026, the Union Pacific Big Boy 4014, the largest and heaviest steam locomotive produced, crossed the bridge on its coast to coast heritage excursion, with Union Pacific and Norfolk Southern units and passenger coaches in tow.